PostHog/posthog.com/contents/tutorials/funnels.md

 In this case, both variants were a significant improvement on the control, but the experiment showed one variant had a 97.7% probability of being the best – a good example of why it's a good idea to test more than one solution to a problem.

 Our [Experimentation documentation](/docs/user-guides/experimentation) provides in-depth guidance on how to setup an experiment.

+Once you've setup your experiment and have a winner, you're ready to enjoy the fruits of your labour. 🤑

 ## Further reading

-[PostHog customers](/customers) frequently tell us about how they've used PostHog improve conversion, or reduced onboarding drop off, sometimes by [as much as 50%](/customers/vendasta)
+[PostHog customers](/customers) frequently tell us about how they've used PostHog to improve conversion, or reduced onboarding drop off, sometimes by [as much as 50%](/customers/vendasta)

 For more inspiration, we recommend reading our [Building an AARRR pirate funnel](/tutorials/aarrr-how-to-build-pirate-funnel-posthog-with-posthog) tutorial, and Neil Kakkar's blog on [what we've learned about running effective A/B tests](/blog/experiments) – Neil is our product leader for Experimentation, so he should know.

 Got a question about anything in this tutorial?
 Leave a question below, or [join our community Slack](/slack).